aws-samples/cloudfront-secure-media/README.md

   amplify push
 ```

 Amplify Video will create the S3 bucket to store the source content, the transcoded content, it will also deploy the CloudFront distribution.
-Please see the sample result of amplify push
+Please see the sample result of amplify push.

 ```
   Video on Demand: